Projection Inference for set-identified SVARs: Conclusion

 A nominal $1-\alpha$ projection region collects all the structural parameters of interest that are compatible with the VAR reduced-form parameters in a nominal $1-\alpha$ Wald ellipsoid.
 By construction, projection inference does not rely on the specification of prior beliefs for set-identified parameters.

-We argued that the projection approach is general, computationally feasible, and---under mild assumptions concerning the asymptotic behavior of estimators and posterior distributions for the reduced-form parameters---produces regions with frequentist coverage and asymptotic \emph{robust} Bayesian credibility of at least $1-\alpha$.
+We showed that---under mild assumptions concerning the asymptotic behavior of estimators and posterior distributions for the reduced-form parameters--- projection produces regions with frequentist coverage and asymptotic \emph{robust} Bayesian credibility of at least $1-\alpha$.

 The main drawback of our projection region is that it is conservative.
 For a frequentist, the large-sample coverage is strictly above the desired confidence level.
 For a robust Bayesian, the asymptotic robust credibility of the nominal $1-\alpha$ projection region is strictly above $1-\alpha$.